opulencephp/docs/http-testing.md

   3. [Enabling Specific Middleware](#enabling-specific-middleware)

 <h2 id="introduction">Introduction</h2>
 Opulence gives you a powerful integration testing tool to simulate routes and test the responses and views created by controllers.
-The tool is the `Opulence\Framework\Testing\PhpUnit\Http\ApplicationTestCase` class, which extends PHPUnit's `PHPUnit_Framework_TestCase`.
+The tool is the `Opulence\Framework\Testing\PhpUnit\Http\IntegrationTestCase` class, which extends PHPUnit's `PHPUnit_Framework_TestCase`.
 By extending `ApplicationTestCase`, you'll inherit many methods to help test your application.

 > **Note:** If you need to define a `setUp()` or `tearDown()` method in your test, make sure to call `parent::setUp()` or `parent::tearDown()`.